-- receiving formal notifications from Government Parties on suspected EAD incidents - considering and endorsing (or not) the Emergency Animal Disease Response Plan (EADRP)16 prepared by the affected jurisdiction - regularly updating the Affected Parties and the NMG on the status and progress of implementation of the EADRP - reaching consensus on further actions required, including: - o recommending the EADRP to the NMG, including a request for cost-sharing - advising when cost-sharing should be terminated (and alternative options applied) to the NMG - o determining when an EAD as been contained or eradicated - determining if containment or eradication is no longer financially or practically feasible (e.g. advise NMG whether a Transition to Management Phase is appropriate) - o recommend when proof of freedom has been achieved.
+- receiving formal notifications from government Parties on suspected EAD incidents. - considering and endorsing (or not) the Emergency Animal Disease Response Plan (EADRP)11 prepared by the affected jurisdiction. - regularly updating the affected Parties and the NMG on the status and progress of implementation of the EADRP. - reaching consensus on further actions required, including: - " recommending the EADRP to the NMG, including a request for cost-sharing. - " advising the NMG when cost-sharing should be terminated and of alternative options that could be implemented - " determining when an EAD has been contained or eradicated - " determining if containment or eradication is no longer financially or practically feasible (e.g. advise the NMG whether a Transition to Management (T2M) Phase is appropriate) - " advising the NMG when proof of freedom has been achieved.